 (b) will enable the scheme to convert into a [UK] UCITS which is not a feeder UCITS.

 (2) The operator must give written notice of the proposal to the FCA.

 (3) Any notice given in respect of such a proposal must be accompanied by—

-(a) a certificate signed by a solicitor to the effect that the change will not affect the compliance of the deed
+(a) a certificate signed by a solicitor to the effect that the change will

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 If a party to a property agreement fails to comply with its obligations, the other party may wish to apply for an order for specific performance.
 Specific performance is an equitable, discretionary remedy which, if granted, compels a party to perform a contractual obligation.
 This Practice Note

 Grounds of appeal—introducing new evidenceCoronavirus (COVID-19): The guidance detailing normal practice set out in this Practice Note may be affected by measures concerning process and procedure in the civil courts that have been introduced as a result of the coronavirus (COVID-19) pandemic.
 The